Code of ethics

 Internal audits

 Regular internal audits and self-assessments help ensure the rigorous implementation of our control systems and Standards of Business Conduct.
-ExxonMobil’s internal team of more than 200 auditors annually audits approximately one-third of ExxonMobil’s operations, conducting detailed assessments of facilities, business units, personnel and records, and thoroughly investigating noncompliance with the Standards.
+Our team of auditors review ExxonMobil’s operations on an ongoing basis, conducting detailed assessments of facilities, business units, personnel and records, and thoroughly investigating noncompliance with the Standards.
 These audits are conducted across all functions of the Corporation.

 Bribery and corruption